angelren1220/ICS3U/Project/README.md

 ## **Project Description**

 **Ms. Shiro's Store Management System** is designed to aid Ms. Shiro in overseeing her store's inventory in a straightforward and efficient manner.
-Through a console interface, the system offers functionalities such as viewing all items, searching for a specific item, updating item details, and exiting the application.
+Through a console interface, the system offers functionalities such as add items, viewing all items, searching for a specific item, updating item details, and exiting the application.
 The primary goal is to provide a smooth experience for Ms. Shiro to manage her store without complex operations.

 ---